Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Model

-Scoring rules are substantially simpler compared to arbitrary dynamic contracts, since they only require a single report rather than richer sequences of reports and time-varying rewards.
-As discussed in the introduction, contracts that facilitate richer reporting capabilities may require the expert to be more closely integrated within the decision maker's organization.
-The main goal of our paper is to characterize whether unrestricted dynamic reporting is truly necessary to incentivize maximal information acquisition, or whether a report summarizing the acquired information suffices.
-Simply put, this corresponds to the following question:
+Under a static implementation, the designer does not need to monitor the exact time at which the agent observes the Poisson signal to incentivize maximum effort.
+Given a menu with a static implementation, the agent can defer the choice to time $T$ and select the reward based on the aggregated information acquired over the entire process.
+Under a static implementation, advice is summarized at the end of the interaction.

-\textbf{Main Question:} Can the maximum effort implementable using an arbitrary dynamic contract $\contract$ also be implemented using some scoring rule $\score$?
+Using terminology from the information elicitation literature, a static implementation essentially offers a \emph{scoring rule} at time $T$: Specifically, a scoring rule

-We answer this main question using characterizations of effort-maximizing contracts, which also reveal other properties beyond the use of dynamics.
-These other characteristics may be of independent interest as they shed light on which incentive schemes best incentivize consultants or forecasters.
+maps the agent's report---which is required to take the form of a posterior belief---and the realized state to a reward.
+Scoring rules are far simpler than arbitrary dynamic menus: they require only a summary (in the form of a belief report) rather than real-time monitoring and time-varying rewards.
+In contrast, richer dynamic contracts may require closer integration within the decision-maker's organization.
+Our goal is to characterize whether unrestricted dynamic contracting is necessary to incentivize maximum information acquisition: